michalakadam/perfect_house/server/README.md

     NewXML -- No --> End
 ```

-Note: this architecture is currently undergoing a major rework.
+Note: the db server architecture is currently undergoing a major rework.
+The goal is to have an API that will be the
+only client of the db.
+API will be called during incremental updates and by the Angular front-end web application.